-The BigQuery extractor loads data from BigQuery and brings it into Keboola Connection.
+The BigQuery extractor loads data from BigQuery and brings it into Keboola.
 Running the extractor creates a background job that

 Note: Using the Google BigQuery extractor is also described in our Getting Started Tutorial.